 Do you often forget to lock your deadbolts?
 Get a smart deadbolt instead.

-Plus, your family members can all punch in their unique pass codes that give them keyless entry.
+Plus, your family members can all punch in their unique passcodes that give them keyless entry.
 Want to let in a housekeeper or rent out your home for Airbnb?
-Allow guests temporary access with key codes that expire after a set period; no more handing out spare keys.
+Allow guests temporary access with key codes that expire after a set period of time; no more handing out spare keys.

-In a nutshell, a special "bump key" is inserted into the lock, and it's struck with a plastic hammer.
-This causes the tumbler pins to fly up in a random fashion and after a couple of whacks the pins line up correctly and the lock can be opened.
+In a nutshell, a special bump key is inserted into the lock, and it's struck with a plastic hammer.
+This causes the tumbler pins inside the lock to fly up randomly, and after a couple of whacks, the pins line up correctly and the lock can be opened.

-If you really want to protect your family, yourself and your possessions, it’s a good idea to invest in high security deadbolts such as the Medeco Maxum Residential Deadbolt.
+If you really want to protect your family, yourself, and your possessions, it’s a good idea to invest in a high-security deadbolt such as the Medeco Maxum Residential Deadbolt.

-Once used primarily for protecting nuclear power plants, laboratories or government facilities, Medeco high security deadbolts are now being used in more residential settings to combat the fear of key-bumping.
+Once used primarily for protecting nuclear power plants, laboratories, and government facilities, Medeco high-security deadbolts are now being used in more residential settings to combat the fear of key bumping.

 Let’s get technical.
-This Medeco lock exceeds ANSI (American National Standards Institute) Grade 1 standard for auxiliary locks.
+This Medeco lock exceeds ANSI (American National Standards Institute) grade 1 standards for auxiliary locks.
 Grade 1 is the highest rating.
-This lock features a free turning collar making it resistant to attacks from tools like pipe wrenches or cold chisels, and 1/4 inch diameter mounting bolts which resist wrenching, prying and hammering attacks.
+This lock features a free turning collar, making it resistant to attacks from tools like pipe wrenches or cold chisels, and quarter-inch diameter mounting bolts that resist wrenching, prying, and hammering attacks.

-It has a hardened steel bolt that is one inch when fully extended, which is what you want, making it resistant to sawing and crowbar attacks.
-There are also hardened steel inserts and pins that rotate which it makes it that much harder to pick or drill in accordance with Underwriters Laboratories UL 437 standard.
+It has a hardened steel bolt that is 1 inch when fully extended, which makes it resistant to sawing and crowbar attacks.
+There are also hardened steel inserts and pins that rotate to make it that much harder to pick or drill, in accordance with Underwriters Laboratories UL 437 standard.